AP Explains: What everyone wants at the Trump-Kim summit

 Japanese Prime Minister Shinzo Abe has repeatedly expressed hope that he can meet with Kim and, to make sure Japanese interests aren’t forgotten, has also worked hard to get close to Trump, so much so that Trump said Abe nominated him for the Nobel Peace Prize, something Abe didn’t deny.

-AP reporters Deb Riechmann in Washington, Kim Tong-hyung in Seoul, South Korea, and Chris Bodeen in Beijing contributed to this report.
+AP reporters Deb Riechmann in Hanoi, Kim Tong-hyung in Seoul, South Korea, and Christopher Bodeen in Beijing contributed to this report.

 Foster Klug is the AP’s bureau chief in South Korea and has covered the Koreas since 2005.
 Follow him at www.twitter.com/apklug